-4.6.
-The CBLP was adopted in December 1997 and revised in June 2006.
-Several policies are still saved after adoption of the JCS until the Local Plan is replaced by policies in the new Cheltenham Plan.
+4.7.
+The Cheltenham Borough Local Plan was adopted in December 1997, and revised in June 2006.
+Several policies are still saved following adoption of the JCS until the Local Plan is replaced by policies in the new Cheltenham Plan.
 However, the Local Plan was prepared and adopted in accordance with the Planning and Compensation Act 1991 and not the Planning and Compulsory Purchase Act 2004.
-Paragraph 215 of the NPPF is therefore applicable and weight should be afforded to the relevant polices according to their consistency with the Framework.
-Nevertheless, the key policies of relevance are as follows:
+Paragraph 213 of the NPPF is therefore applicable and weight should be afforded to the relevant polices according to their consistency with the Framework.
+The policies of relevance are as follows: